DeterminateSystems/nix-installer-action/README.md

 ### With FlakeHub

-To fetch private flakes from FlakeHub, update the `permissions` block and pass `flakehub: true`:
+To fetch private flakes from FlakeHub and Nix builds from FlakeHub Cache, update the `permissions` block and pass `determinate: true`:

 ```yaml
 on: